Paula Rego: Awards and recognition

 Rego's first award was a bursary from the Gulbenkian Foundation of Lisbon in 1962–63.
 The organisation held a retrospective solo exhibition of her work in 1988.

 She went on to receive honorary degrees: a Master of Arts from the Winchester School of Art in 1992, Doctorate of Letters from the University of St Andrews and the University of East Anglia, both in 1999, the Rhode Island School of Design in 2000, the London Institute in 2002, and the University of Oxford and Roehampton University in 2005.
 In 2011, she was awarded an honorary doctorate by the University of Lisbon and in 2013 she was elected Honorary Fellow of Murray Edwards College, Cambridge, receiving an honorary doctorate of letters from the University of Cambridge in 2015.

 She was appointed a Grand Officer of the Order of Saint James of the Sword by the President of Portugal in 1995 and a Grand Cross of the order in 2004, and was made a Dame Commander of the British Empire in the 2010 Queen's Birthday Honours.
 In 2019, she was awarded the Portuguese government's Medal of Cultural Merit.

-In 2009, a museum dedicated to Rego's work and designed by the Pritzker Prize-winning architect Eduardo Souto de Moura, the Casa das Histórias Paula Rego, was opened in Cascais, Portugal, and several key exhibitions of her work have since been staged there.
+In 2009, the Casa das Histórias Paula Rego was opened in Cascais, Portugal.
+The museum dedicated to Rego's work was designed by the Pritzker Prize-winning architect Eduardo Souto de Moura, and several key exhibitions of her work have since been staged there.

 Rego also won the MAPFRE Foundation Drawing Prize in Madrid in 2010.
 In 2017, she was one of the first five recipients of the Maria Isabel Barreno prize.

 In 2022, she was posthumously made a Grand Collar of the Order of Camões by the President of the Portuguese Republic, Marcelo Rebelo de Sousa.